 It’s been said that Marko’s sculptures “emit a spiritual calmness” which reflects both his deep passion and understanding of the art of stone carving.
 Ancient limestones and alabasters are given new life often sparking feelings of wonderment by the onlooker.
 Favouring the medium of stone, he also produces limited editions cast from his originals in bronze, aluminium and composite metal and stone resins.
 His inspiration is fuelled by an internal drive to experiment with both shape and form.

 Marko exhibits in the UK and Internationally.
 He has exhibited with the Royal Society of Sculptors, the Royal Society of British Artists and the National Society in London on many occasions.
 He has also exhibited his sculptures in Germany, Gibraltar, Guernsey, Italy and the USA.

 In 2009 Marko was elected a Member of the Royal Society of Sculptors.
 His bronze Eype Figure was preselected for the Threadneedle Art Prize 2014.
 His sculptures have consistently won accolades from Saatchi Art in USA and in 2016 Marko was awarded the Brian Mercer marble carving residency in Pietrasanta, Italy.
 He was selected to exhibit at the International Art and Culture Biennale in Rome, 2017-18.

-Working from his studios in Dorset and Hertfordshire, Marko’s sculptures can be found in public and private collections and gardens in the UK and in Australia, China, France, Finland, Germany, Italy, Malaysia, Spain, Sweden, Switzerland and the USA.
+Working from his studio in Dorset Marko’s sculptures can be found in public and private collections and gardens in the UK and in Australia, China, France, Finland, Germany, Italy, Malaysia, Spain, Sweden, Switzerland, UAE and the USA.
 He has completed many private commissions in stone and bronze for clients in the UK, Europe and the USA.
 Examples of his public sculptures can be seen at Papworth Hospital, Cambridgeshire and Gadebridge Park, Hertfordshire.